 Already a Client?
 Log in to access this report.

-Snigdha is a lead analyst in the oncology team at Decision Resources Group working on multiple oncology indications including non-small cell lung cancer and multiple myeloma.
-Snigdha holds a in infectious diseases from the Indian Institute of Chemical Biology, Jadavpur University, Kolkata, India.
-She went on to pursue her postdoctoral fellowship from the Mucosal Immunology lab of National Institute of Immunology, New Delhi, India and has published in several peer-reviewed journals.
-Prior to joining DRG, Snigdha was a subject matter expert in indications including immuno-oncology and autoimmunity.
-Her role dealt with the generation of framework-based scientific analyses for client projects.
+Dr. Snigdha Gupta is a Lead Analyst in the oncology team at Decision Resources Group with expertise in multiple oncology indications including non-small cell lung cancer and multiple myeloma.
+Prior to joining DRG, Dr. Snigdha Gupta was a subject matter expert in immune-oncology, autoimmunity and dealt in generating in-depth framework based scientific analyses for client projects.
 In her previous organizations, she was involved in the planning and execution of the IND enabling preclinical studies.
-She has been instrumental in the stage-up of two small molecules associated with immuno-oncology and inflammatory disease at BioXcel Therapeutics and Daiichi Sankyo Pharma India Pvt.
-Ltd. respectively.
+She has been instrumental in the stage-up of two small molecules at Bioxcel Therapeutics and Daiichi Sankyo Pharma India Pvt.
+Ltd. Dr. Gupta holds in infectious diseases from the Indian Institute of Chemical Biology, Jadavpur University, Kolkata while her post-doctoral fellowship is from the Mucosal immunology labs of National Institute of Immunology, New Delhi.